Vinicius-Santoro/42-formation-lvl1-3.printf/README.md

 <h1>42-formation-lvl1-3.printf</h1>

-### _Project 3: Printf - Third project for the formation of software engineers at school 42 São Paulo._
+### _Project 3: Printf - Third project for the formation of software engineers at school 42 São Paulo_

 - This project consists of recreating the printf function from the <stdio.h> library.